DanAmner/react-piano-notes/README.md

 The main page includes a full-width hero element with the main title "Piano Notes" in the center of the page.

+## Paragraph Text

+The main page includes a paragraph of text with the content: "Piano Notes is an app for Piano Teachers to easily share their notes with their students."

 ## Footer

 The app includes a footer with the following content: